 Some people crave sex more than others, and if someone has no interest in sex, it can be for a variety of reasons.
 These can include depression, bad timing, physical issues, low libido, stress, addiction, medications that might have this side effect, an eating disorder, lack of sleep, or they are having sex elsewhere.

 But there’s another HUGE reason why some people don’t want sex: built up resentment and anger.
 Who would want to have sex with a spouse if they have this secret anger and feel that there are many things from the past that they resent?
-Would you want to jump someone’s bones who you feel has wronged you?
+Would you want to jump into bed with someone who you feel has wronged you?
 No way.

-Here is an email I received from a woman in her late thirties, who has been married for 5 years and is now thinking of separating because her marriage is sexless:
+Here is an email I received from a woman in her late thirties, who has been married for 5 years and is now thinking of separating because of no sex in marriage:

 My husband and I are having sex twice a year.
 Over the years, I got tired of always being the initiator and the one to make the first move, so I stopped.
 This lead to us not being intimate, and now me no longer being attracted to my husband.
 When we do try to be intimate, it is awkward and doesn’t turn me on.
 My husband no longer knows my body, where to touch me, or what to do to please me.